philthompson/polycubes-dodds/readme.md

 n=17: 000d:00h:08m:28.415s
 n=18: 000d:01h:04m:18.560s
 ```

+In AWS EC2, on a 64-thread machine, the "v2" code computed `n=22` over a period of 10 days.

 In AWS EC2, on a 16-thread machine, the "v1" code computed `n=21` over a period of 10 days.
 For an analysis of running n=21 in AWS EC2, see my blog post here:
 https://philthompson.me/2024/Counting-Polycubes-of-Size-21.html